Long Beach Nursing Home Abuse Lawyer

 Neglect is a failure to provide for the basic needs of care.
 Within a nursing home or assisted living facility, this may include withholding medication, insufficient or non-existent hygiene or incontinence assistance, failure to protect from falls or wandering off, and inadequate or insufficient nutrition.
 Neglect can be intentional or unintentional.
 Understaffing of facilities is a common cause of neglect in facilities.

-Symptoms of neglect include skin breakdown such as pressure ulcers (bedsores), rashes, untreated illness or injury, weight loss, poor hygiene such as body odor, unclean clothes, unwashed or uncombed hair, dirty teeth, dehydration, unclean bedding.
+Symptoms of elder neglect include skin breakdown such as pressure ulcers (bedsores), rashes, untreated illness or injury, weight loss, poor hygiene such as body odor, unclean clothes, unwashed or uncombed hair, dirty teeth, dehydration, unclean bedding.

 Psychological or Emotional Abuse